Palm oil fast facts

 Can palm oil be sustainable?

 Yes.
-The Roundtable for Sustainable Palm Oil (RSPO) has an independently-audited standard covering a wide range of social, environmental and economic criteria.
+The Roundtable on Sustainable Palm Oil (“RSPO”) has an independently-audited standard covering a wide range of social, environmental and economic criteria.

 - Environmental pressure groups: eg Oxfam, ZSL;

 - Leading FMGC groups and retailers: eg Nestle; Modelez; Carrefour, Sainsbury’s; Bayer; Danone; L’Oréal;